Geospatial Data Science for Public Health Surveillance

 Conclusions

-• Developed a forecasting model that improves accuracy by integrating dengue cases, climate and human mobility
+• Developed a forecasting model integrating cases, climate and mobility

-• Model is generalizable and can be applied to forecast other diseases influenced by climate and mobility to improve health surveillance
+• Model is generalizable and can be applied to forecast other diseases influenced by climate and mobility in other settings

-• Findings in open access papers, and code freely available for reproducibility
+• Findings in open access papers, code publicly available for reproducibility

 Translation of research into action and inform policymaking